npchat/npchat-web/readme.md

 A client can send messages for any pubKeyHash at any host that implements this protocol.
 A client can authenticate with any host to fetch messages by siging the host's current challenge for the given pubKeyHash.

+## Channel
+As implemented here, a Channel is a [Durable Object](https://developers.cloudflare.com/workers/learning/using-durable-objects).

+It can in fact be a simple JSON object that stores state for a given `sigJwkHash` (the users public id).

+The state must contain:
+- challenge, a JSON object with `{t: timestamp, exp: expiryTime, txt: challengeText}`
+- messages, an array of messages not yet fetched

+Everything else can be derived from or given by the request.

+## Keys
+### Format
+A CryptoKey is exported & imported as a JWK (JSON Web Key).
+For easy transmission, they are encoded as base58 strings.

+### Types
+#### sigJwkHash
+This is used as the root ID for each Channel

 ## The client
 ### Authentication
 - check for stored challenge